daviddetorres/AI-as-role-master/README.md

     - Anthropic Claude
     - Google Gemini (not so good with complex stories, but fast and ok for simple ones.
 Also, it can generate pictures!)

-2. Find a prompt for the rules and style of the RPG you want to play from the section "Rules prompts" below.
+2. Find a prompt for the [rules](rules-prompts.md).
 Copy it and paste it in your LLM of choice.
-3. You will be asked to define your story, ambience, characters, etc. Copy a prompt from the section "Example stories" below and paste it in your LLM of choice or create your own story prompt.
+3. You will be asked to define your story, ambience, characters, etc. Copy a prompt from [Example stories](stories-prompts.md) and paste it in your LLM of choice or create your own story prompt.
 4. Start playing!

 Notes: